LaLiga to take action over Valladolid pitch

 "The players risked getting injured.
 It was very regrettable and I hope action is taken on the matter."

-Tebas tweeted on the matter, saying: "The state of [Estadio] Jose Zorrilla's turf did not meet the minimum conditions required for a COMPETITION such as @LaLiga, evidently [we are] proceeding to open the corresponding disciplinary file..."
+Tebas tweeted late on Saturday, saying: "The state of [Estadio] Jose Zorrilla's turf did not meet the minimum conditions required for a COMPETITION such as @LaLiga, evidently [we are] proceeding to open the corresponding disciplinary file..."

 Barca coach Ernesto Valverde had earlier said: "There was a very clear issue with the pitch.